What sort of books do you write?

 The Helix series is also in print and available globally.

-I don’t make much money from selling print, but I want to give people the opportunity to read in their preferred format.
+I don’t make much selling print, but I want to give you the opportunity to read in your preferred format.

 Are your books available in languages other than English?